Ukraine reclaims more territory, reports capturing many POWs

 Video taken by the Ukrainian military showed soldiers raising the Ukrainian flag over battle-damaged buildings.
 In one scene, a fighter wiped his boots on a Russian flag on the ground.
 Other videos showed Ukrainians inspecting the wreckage of Russian military vehicles, including tanks.

-Efforts to disarm land mines were underway in the recaptured areas, along with a search for any remaining Russian troops, Ukrainian military officials said.
+Ukrainian teams were disarming land mines and other unexploded weapons in the recaptured areas and searching for any remaining Russian troops, officials said.

 It was not yet clear if the Ukrainian blitz could signal a turning point in the war.
 Momentum has switched back and forth before, but rarely with such a big and sudden swing.